 Policy DP1 Development Principles seeks to ensure that any development is served by a suitable access and provides the appropriate parking.
-In this regard the access arrangements remain as before, taking access of the internal spur road with adequate parking provision provided within each site.
-The new layout illustrated a change to the western boundary of plot 94, an amendments were sought to ensure the proposed garden boundary was set back sufficiently to secure the necessary visibility for parking associated with the flatted units on plot 95/96.
-The Transportation Manager has subsequently confirmed they have no issue with the proposed changes following this amendment.
+In this regard the access arrangements remain as before, with adequate parking provision provided within each site.
+The Transportation Manager has confirmed they have no issue with the proposed revisions.
 The plots all provide the requisite amount of parking for the number of bedrooms.